mui/mui-x/docs/data/tree-view/rich-tree-view/selection/selection.md

 After this initial render, `apiRef` holds methods to interact imperatively with the Tree View.
 :::

-### Select or unselect an item
+### Select or deselect an item

-Use the `selectItem` API method to select or unselect an item:
+Use the `selectItem` API method to select or deselect an item:

 ```ts
 apiRef.current.selectItem({